andrewtlevin/bayesian-analysis-of-covid-origins/README.md

-# bayesian-analysis-of-covid-origins
+# Bayesian Analysis of COVID-19 Origins
-Bayesian Assessment of the Origins of COVID-19 using Spatiotemporal & Zoonotic Data
+A Bayesian Assessment of the Origins of COVID-19 using Spatiotemporal & Zoonotic Data